 Kolkata, often called the City of Joy, was the first capital of British India and was one of the first parts of India to fall under the British rule as well.
 Though, the city is not old enough with 1690 to be the official birth year, it has compensated it in full by being one of the most culturally advanced and intellectual cities of India.
 Why, Presidency College was called the Oxford of the East!
 If it is your first time in Kolkata, let me tell you a few things.

 Season to Explore: Go to any travel site, and it will tell you that the best time to visit Kolkata would be October onwards.
 As an insider, I would request you to make it October itself.
-The reasons are simple, while October to March, the Kolkata weather is great (which means less heat and much less humidity), October is the festive month for Bengalis.
+The reasons are simple, while October to March, the weather in Kolkata is great (which means less heat and much less humidity), October is the festive month for Bengalis.
 You should not miss Durga Puja, the 5-6 day long celebrations of Bengalis which are back to back followed by Kali Puja, Laxmi Puja and other smaller deities.
-This is when you find the Bengalis, one of the most amicable and welcoming races of India at their smiling best.
+This is when you find the Bengalis, one of the most amicable and welcoming people of India at their best.
 The celebrations are huge and the pandal is hopping would be a lifelong experience.

 Skip Continental/Chinese: Why would you even touch those when Kolkata offers the best Biriyani in India (along with Hyderabad) and the famous Bengali cuisines.
 You must try the local foods as a wise man once said, “Nothing teaches you more about the culture of a place than the foods”.
 In Kolkata, food is very, very affordable and you simply cannot forget the taste of rice, fish fry (skip if vegetarian), luchi, alur dam and to finish on a sweet note, rosogolla (Bengalis invented it.
 Really!
 Even Bengali Polao (pulao) is a thing to lick your fingers.